Your customer database is one of your most precious possessions.

 Simple but effective, getting a bargain is often a very satisfying experience and it's a popular way to attract customers, particularly if your competitors are not offering a similar one.

 However, undervaluing your services with near constant discounts may lead consumers to question your quality.
 So, use discounts carefully, because overuse can lessen their impact.

 Before offering discounts though, be sure you're setting prices that you know are reasonable, fair, and still help you win a profit.
 When you find a balance, you can comfortably offer discounts that entice customers, but also keep them come back when they realise they're on to a winner with a job well done, every time!

 9. Teach your customers something new.

-Try offering free content through blog posts, how-to videos, or even a free e-book.
-(Did you know that Commusoft has a free blog post on how to choose a boiler that you can offer to your customers?)
+Try offering free content to your customers through blog posts, how-to videos, or even a free eBook.
+To help you get started, did you know that Commusoft has a free blog post on how to choose a boiler that you can offer to your customers?